 The V-6 engine delivers a satisfying burst of power when needed for passing.
 Mitsubishi's automatic transmission yields prompt, confident responses that are devoid of awkwardness.

 Visibility is great all around.
 Front headroom is good, even in models equipped with a sunroof.
 The seats are softly cushioned, with only modest bolstering and mediocre support.
 Backseat space is roomy at the sides and tolerable in the center.
-The interior looks a little on the cheap side with a rough edge or two, but the controls are clear and the gauges are easy to read.
+Controls are clear and the gauges are easy to read.